 - Erin Dunn-Vogler is the Communication Studies and Media Studies academic advisor in the College of Liberal Arts Academic Advising Office on Wright State University’s Dayton campus in 120 Millett Hall.
 Appointments can be scheduled with Ms. Dunn-Vogler by calling (937) 775-2601.

 In addition to completing the required courses to earn the B.A. in Communication Studies or Media Studies, the Communication Department strongly recommends that students complete a minor in a subject area outside of the Communication Department.

-Internships can be completed with COM 4330 after meeting with receiving approval from Internship Director Dr. Scott Peterson.
+Internships can be completed with COM 4330 after meeting with and receiving approval from Internship Director Ray Marcano.
 This approval must be received no later than the last day of classes of the academic term prior to when the internship is completed.
 Students must turn in a job description, the credentials of the supervisor and an explanation as to how theory will meet practice with the completion of the internship.
 Each week the intern must email weekly to the Internship Director the hours worked.